wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

     @Scripts.Render("~/bundles/jquery")

-When this Razor code is run in the Azure web app, it will render a `<script>` tag for the script bundle similar to the following:
+When this Razor code is run in the Azure Website, it will render a `<script>` tag for the script bundle similar to the following:

     <script src="/bundles/jquery?v=FVs3ACwOLIVInrAl5sdzR2jrCDmVOWFbZMY6g6Q0ulE1"></script>